-Take a two-minute walk from the restaurant for a peek inside Lake Superior Brewing Company.
+Take a short walk from the restaurant for a peek inside Lake Superior Brewing Co.
 The brewery has been around since the early 1990s, when co-founders Bob Dromeshauser and Dale Kleinshmidt grew their passion for home-brewing into a full-fledged business.
 Today, Lake Superior Brewing remains one of the Northland’s oldest production microbreweries currently in operation.
 While you’re there, whet your whistle with a sample of the award-winning Kayak Kolsch.

 Use your afternoon to browse local shops up and down Lake Avenue.
 The 130-year-old Duluth Pack Store features active wear, outdoor gear and its namesake travel packs.

 Come early evening, check into Fitger’s Inn, a hotel housed in the renovated Fitger’s Brewery Complex.
 It has 62 unique rooms and suites with views of Lake Superior.
-(Search for more places to stay in and around Duluth.)

 After you’ve settled in, walk a few blocks to another Duluth landmark-turned-beer-bar: Tycoon’s Alehouse.
 Tycoon’s used to be the Duluth City Hall building, as well as a detainment center for the old police station next door.
 It’s been rehabilitated and boasts turn-of-the-century charm and, of course, great beer from Fitger’s Brewhouse.